heristop/clover-map/README.md

 ## 💬 Feedback and Contributions

-We welcome feedback and contributions!
-If you have any suggestions or encounter any issues, please feel free to open an issue or submit a pull request.
+We welcome feedback, bug reports, and contributions!
+If you have suggestions for improvements or encounter any issues, please don't hesitate to open an issue or submit a pull request on our GitHub repository.

----

 ![Logo](/public/logo-80x80.png)